TNO/ChaProEV/README.md

 14. **get_location_weather_quantity:** Returns the value a a chosen weather quantity for a given location and time tag.

+### **run_time.py:**
+This module defines time structures.

+It contains the following functions:
+1. **get_time_range:** This function returns the time range of the run, and the associated hour numbers, based on values found in the parameters file.

 #### Temperature efficiency
 This function returns the temperature efficiency factor that corrects the baseline vehicle efficiency.
 It uses a data file (extracted from